lucia-auth/lucia/.auri/$5zlvu8ot.md

 type: "patch" # "major", "minor", "patch"
 ---

-Fix delete operations throwing if the target did not exist
+Fix delete operations throwing if the target does not exist